Samuel-Adeyeye/Retail-Data-Extractor/README.md

 4. View the results in the table and export as JSON.

 ## 5. Troubleshooting
-- **API Quota Exceeded (429)**: The app uses the free tier of Gemini 2.0 Flash.
-If you see this error, please wait a minute before trying again.
+- **ModuleNotFoundError**: If you see an error about `groq`, ensure you have installed dependencies: `pip install -r requirements.txt`.
-- **ImportError**: If you see an import error for `google.genai`, ensure you have activated the venv and installed requirements: `pip install -r requirements.txt`.
+- **429 Errors**: Groq has generous free limits, but if you hit them, the app works with retry logic.